ONLY $150.00 AWAY FROM FREE SHIPPING!

 The leg extension is a strength training exercise for the quadriceps, located in the front of the upper legs.
 They are done on a leg extension machine on which you sit with a weighted pad on top of your lower legs.
 Then you use your quads to repeatedly lift your lower legs and extend your knees.

 Some say leg extension exercises, or knee extensions, are inherently bad for your knees and should be avoided at all costs because they increase the risks of sustaining crippling knee injuries and being out of action for months.
-While this may not be true in every case, it is best understand the potential risk so you can adjust your training if you find that leg extensions cause you knee pain.
+While this may not be true in every case, it is best to understand the potential risk so you can adjust your training if you find that leg extensions cause you knee pain.

 With so much risk involved, why would anyone want to use the leg extension machine?